aboodman/switch-to-tab/README.md

   `git clone https://github.com/internaciulo/search-tab-in-chrome-s-omnibox`
 - Wanna contribute ?
 Awesome.
   - If you want contribute source code and already know Chrome programming just go ahead
-  - If you don't know Chrome extension programming, but you already know web programmin, no problem, I didn't either. it's not hard and it's fun.
-Take a look at `manifest-with-comments.txt` first (not the `manifest.json`file !)
   - You can translate and i18n too.
 Look in `TRANSLATORS` then `_locales/en/messages.json`
   - You can help to make it pretty too.
 I can't help with that, sorry :)